IIT Kharagpur: IIT Kharagpur IRINS

-Placements at IIT Kharagpur
+Placements

 Prior to 2006, an internal policy at IIT Kharagpur allowed only Indian companies to apply for the campus recruitment drive.
 This was overturned by the Career Development Center (CDC) so as to not limit placement opportunities for graduates.
 Oil giants Schlumberger and Shell offered annual salaries to the tune of $80,000 that year.

 The top domestic compensation in 2008 came in at ₹1.8 million per annum.
 In the 2011 batch, Goldman Sachs recruited 10 students on a package of ₹2.6 million per annum.
 Barclays Capital recruited 11 students with a compensation package of ₹2 million per annum in December 2009.
 The highest salary offered till now is ₹17 million per annum by social networking site Facebook in an off-shore recruitment (of which employee stock ownership plans [ESOPs] were offered valued at ₹10 million) in December 2010.
 The 2010 batch of BTech students saw 94% placements.
 Deutsche Bank recruited 9 students on a package of ₹1.5 million per annum.
 For the 2012 batch, Facebook has made the highest offer $150,000 to four students.
 For the 2013 batch, three students have been offered salaries of ₹8 million per year while eight others have got offers of ₹7.5 million from Google, Facebook and Microsoft.
 For the 2014 batch, the highest package offered to a student stands at around ₹9 million from Google.
 As of the 2021–2022 academic session, a total of 1723 offers (including Pre-Placement Offers – PPOs) were made by several companies, peaking with a CTC of ₹2.4 Crore (US$301,014) which is the highest recorded CTC amongst the IITs.

 As of the 2024–2025 academic year, the annual recruitment drive is conducted in multiple phases.
 PPOs are extended to students (or directly to the Institute) towards the end of the previous summer internship cycle.
 Students who accept PPOs are removed from the normal placement process.
 The CDC enforces a strict "one student, one offer" policy to ensure a fair opportunity to all final-year students.
 The first two placement phases are typically organised in December and January, followed by an open-hiring session until the end of the academic year.